syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The output of the above code is shown below.
+The output of the previous code is shown as follows:

 ![](Working-with-Cell-or-Range-Formatting_images/Working-with-Cell-or-Range-Formatting_img6.jpeg)